ScriptSorcerer20/Discord_bot/README.md

    - [ ] Allow admins to assign/remove roles with commands.

 3. **Moderation Tools**
-   - [ ] Add commands to mute, x kick, and ban users.
+   - [ ] Add commands to mute, x kick, and x temp_ban users.
    - [ ] Create an auto-moderation feature to delete spam or inappropriate content.
    - [ ] Implement a warning system with a strike counter.